-Figure III.B.-1 details total BOC U.S. branch deposit balances by product type between January 2008 and December 2015.
-As shown in the chart, total deposit balance has grown significantly since 2008, increasing from $11 billion in January 208 to $76 billion in December 2015.
+Total deposit balance has grown significantly since 2008, increasing from $11 billion in January 2008 to $76 billion in December 2015.
 Balance levels have shown significant volatility, driven by Due to IB & Affiliates and Due to 3rd party FI.
 Throughout the past seven years, total deposits were very volatile with the lowest balance being $11b in January 2008 and the highest balance being $90b in August 2015.

-Figure III.B.-1: BOC U.S. Branches Deposit Balance 2008 - 2015

-Source: T24 System

 BOC performed additional analysis on the changes in deposit balances by product type during the period of the financial crisis.
 The purpose of the additional analysis was to observe whether different types of deposits were experiencing dramatic run-offs given that the banking industry was undergoing significant stress.
-Figure III.B.-2 indicate 1.
 Deposits from third-party financial institutions increased dramatically from August 2008 to November 2008, from $12.8b to $29.3b and remained at this level throughout the first quarter of 2009; 2.
 Other types of deposits remained at fairly stable levels during the banking crisis.
 3. Each month of 2009, and thereafter, total deposits remained at pre-crisis (prior to September 2008) levels, with the exception of one month (September).

-Figure III.B.-2: BOC U.S. Branches Deposit Percentage (2008)